OfficeMania/OfficeMania/README.md

 - Project Dependencies

-  Install all dependencies referenced in the `package.json` to the `node_modules` directory in the officemania project folder by running the npm command:
+  Install all dependencies referenced in the `package.json` to the `node_modules` directory by running this npm command from the  officemania project folder:

   ```
   $ npm install